Bryanblount07/post-install-config/README.md

 <img src="https://imgur.com/2WBAkxS.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Once you're logged into your osTicketing System, in your top right corner, you want to click on admin.
 Next click the agents tab, roles & [Add new role].
+Name it [Supreme Admin].
+Go to next to [permissions] this is where you can add them.
+Check all the ones under Tickets & task.
+Then click add role to confirm.
 </p>
 <br />